zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 In this human locality of this spirit of Brahmecharia of the Sastreus Ready.

-[APZ 56.4] (#apz56 .4) {#apz56 .4 .ref .apz} "Do behavior strictly” is
+[APZ 56.4] (#apz56 .4) {#apz56 .4 .ref .apz} "Do behavior strictly" is
 Conduct alone in two things.
 All household shields Ambuldaru Pistallideya Cousins Pistallideya Sit Mithura Pistallideya If the mesh beard was cut off and the scavenged, then in the shantun The pity comes that there is no desire, and behave alone.
 Close.
 Thus The ordeal behaves alone.
 Close, dependent.
-How to Whether separation is strictly carried out and behaves, and this is the case ((7-1) 1 (iii) of this section) If the Maithurana doctrine of “Maithurana shall not serve” Doctrine Grama Dharma (here (7-1) 1 (ii) should be applied) Dharma is said.
+How to Whether separation is strictly carried out and behaves, and this is the case ((7-1) 1 (iii) of this section) If the Maithurana doctrine of "Maithurana shall not serve" Doctrine Grama Dharma (here (7-1) 1 (ii) should be applied) Dharma is said.
 Maithurism does not serve.
 Maithurana Dharma Do not behave.

 [Msdiv 57] (#msdiv57) {#msdiv57 .ref .msdiv} (7 - 9)

-[APZ 57.1] (#apz57 .1) {#apz57 .1 .ref .apz} "Hickman at rest” is
+[APZ 57.1] (#apz57 .1) {#apz57 .1 .ref .apz} "Hickman at rest" is
 The rest is three breaks.
 It is bodyrelaxation, mort rest, subtlety rest.
 What is the bodi-rest?
-(Here (1-4) 36 and 38 minutes from the date of the “Sasanaya” to be applied to the end) “precepts” are three disciplined hypertenic precepts, Adhibitory precepts, adrenal precepts.
+(Here (1-4) 36 and 38 minutes from the date of the "Sasanaya" to be applied to the end) "precepts" are three disciplined hypertenic precepts, Adhibitory precepts, adrenal precepts.
 (Here (2-4) 1 (ii) to 2 Should be applied to the end)

-[APZ 57.2] (#apz57 .2) {#apz57 .2 .ref .apz} "This is the Lady's High Thing”
+[APZ 57.2] (#apz57 .2) {#apz57 .2 .ref .apz} "This is the Lady's High Thing"
 DegmentSaw Buddha, Buddha, and Buddha, and Lady Buddharaya on the soil.
 There is a certain leiseless conduct, it is unto the Lady, and it is unto him, Wise is the most pronounced, the mouth, the high.
-“By making it in the field Do not think.
+"By making it in the field Do not think.
 Is not interested in the behavior of the bodiess.
 Dimension Do not do.
 Do not try, do not make hardness.
 Dimension Nouveth.
 It does not take stiffness, go.
-“Heavenly Niven is in the meeting” is in the immediate vicinity of the Nibbana Ready.
+"Heavenly Niven is in the meeting" is in the immediate vicinity of the Nibbana Ready.

 [Msdiv 58] (#msdiv58) {#msdiv58 .ref .msdiv} (7 - 10)

-[APZ 58.1] (#apz58 .1) {#apz58 .1 .ref .apz} "To the grandson who behave nothing”
+[APZ 58.1] (#apz58 .1) {#apz58 .1 .ref .apz} "To the grandson who behave nothing"
-There is nothing in the way of leisure, from the lotion of the bodiess The rest of the wachi, the rest of the misery, and the rest of the maniduchery From lust, from blessing, by crochet, by insanity, from Makukamine province In jealousy, in marshy, in delusionism, in jealousy, in congestion, in collective The dimension is very much in size, all from all the elbres From the impoverished, all from all the burns, all from all the stains The gathering of Akusal tells the relatives what to “Munihu” (2-4) 12 (ii) to 14) The “behaving” is to behave
+There is nothing in the way of leisure, from the lotion of the bodiess The rest of the wachi, the rest of the misery, and the rest of the maniduchery From lust, from blessing, by crochet, by insanity, from Makukamine province In jealousy, in marshy, in delusionism, in jealousy, in congestion, in collective The dimension is very much in size, all from all the elbres From the impoverished, all from all the burns, all from all the stains The gathering of Akusal tells the relatives what to "Munihu" (2-4) 12 (ii) to 14) The "behaving" is to behave
 The dwellings are held, and the postures are held.

-[APZ 58.2] (#apz58 .2) {#apz58 .2 .ref .apz} "The rooms were hopeless”
+[APZ 58.2] (#apz58 .2) {#apz58 .2 .ref .apz} "The rooms were hopeless"
 There are mainly two kamas, if they were kamahikamai.
 (1, 1 (ii) to 3 (ii) shall apply.)
 Knowing objects Except that there was no apeksha in the room, and brought them into the noopathana, and he did not dispose of the kama